pingcap/blog/no-sharding-no-etl-use-scale-out-mysql-alternative-to-store-160-tb-of-data.md

 <li>7.2 TB</li>

 <li>In the past 6 months, 7 flash memory cards have been damaged in these applications.
-But <strong>thanks to TiDB’s high availability, they didn’t affect our businesses</strong>.
+But <strong>thanks to TiDB's high availability, they didn't affect our businesses</strong>.
 </li>
 </ul>
    </td>